tensorflow/data-validation/g3doc/api_docs/python/tfdv/CombinerStatsGenerator.md

 extract_output(accumulator)
 ```

-Return result of converting accumulator into the output value.
+Returns result of converting accumulator into the output value.

 #### Args: